Skip to content

 Defining

-Warren Buffett (age 94 in FY2024) has designated Greg Abel as successor CEO; Ajit Jain runs insurance; Todd Combs + Ted Weschler manage portion of the investment portfolio.
-The succession is pre-planned but the 'Buffett premium' in valuation — reflecting his capital-allocation genius — will compress when he steps back regardless of the successor's quality.
+Per Berkshire's succession disclosures in proxy statements and 2021 annual meeting communications, Greg Abel has been named successor CEO, Ajit Jain leads insurance operations, and Todd Combs and Ted Weschler manage portions of the investment portfolio.
+The succession is pre-planned but the 'Buffett premium' in valuation — reflecting a long-running capital-allocation track record described in his annual letters — may compress during a leadership transition.

 Apple Concentration